-This Roasted Veggie Spring Power Bowl is loaded with colorful vegetables, quinoa, greens and drizzled with a simple turmeric tahini dressing for a seriously satisfying plant-based bowl.
-Vegan, gluten-free and no added sugars.
+This Roasted Veggie Power Bowl is loaded with colorful vegetables, quinoa, greens and drizzled with a simple turmeric tahini dressing for a seriously satisfying plant-based bowl.
+Vegan, vegetarian, gluten-free and perfect for meal prep!

 This Roasted Veggie Spring Power Bowl might be just what I needed to get back into some more meal prep.
 The combination of all these veggies and the turmeric tahini dressing was like a happy spring party in my mouth.